-- f. transfers to any other secured party, as a result of repossession, for the purpose of resale; - g. transfers to the seller or secured party in partial payment (e.g., trade-ins); - h. transfers where a sales or use tax has been paid on the transaction necessitating the transfer (this includes sales tax paid to an auctioneer licensed as a retailer); - transfers of motor vehicles, motorcycles, or airplanes specifically exempted by South Carolina Code §12-36-2120 from the sales or use tax (see "Examples of Exempt Transfers" below); - j. transfers that are a gift or prize; and, - k. vessels registered and documented by the United States Commissioner of Customs.
+- e. transfers to a financial institution for the purpose of resale; - f. transfers to any other secured party, as a result of repossession, for the purpose of resale; - g. transfers to the seller or secured party in partial payment (e.g., trade-ins); - h. transfers where a sales or use tax has been paid on the transaction necessitating the transfer (this includes sales tax paid to an auctioneer licensed as a retailer); - i. transfers of airplanes specifically exempted by South Carolina Code §12-36-2120 from the sales or use tax (see "Examples of Exempt Transfers" below); - j. transfers that are a gift or prize; and, - k. vessels registered and documented by the United States Commissioner of Customs.
+10